 Have I got you interested?
 Then keep scrolling to see our picks for the best of the September 2019 book releases.

 After his stunning novel Ordinary Grace, William Kent Krueger returns with a new novel set in Minnesota.
-This time, his story is set in 1932, where young orphan Odie O’Banion is living as one of the one white boys at the Lincoln School, a home for Native American children.
-The school is atrociously ruled by a mean-spirited superintendent, who cares little for the children and especially loathes Odie.
+This time, his story’s setting is in 1932, where young orphan Odie O’Banion lives as one of the one white boys at the Lincoln School, a home for Native American children.
+A mean-spirited superintendent, who cares little for the children and especially loathes Odie, rules the school.
 One summer night, Odie flees the school in a canoe, along with his older brother, their best friend Mose, and a newly orphaned little girl.
 Thus sets up a river journey reminiscent of Huckleberry Finn.

 If you don’t mind a slower pace, This Tender Land enchants the mind with an image of life during the Great Depression.
 Between meeting bootleggers, struggling farmers, and traveling revivalists, the four children witness aspects of the era that transport you back to that period of US history.
 Krueger highlights the injustice inherent in that era without forcing modern values into the minds of past generations.

-Despite the weak ending where everything ties together in a neat little bow, the story held my attention throughout, and was definitely my favorite of all the September 2019 book releases I’ve read so far.
+Despite the weak ending where everything ties together in a neat little bow, the story held my attention throughout and was my favorite of all the September 2019 book releases I’ve read so far.
 A great for anyone who enjoyed Before We Were Yours or The Orphan Train.

-I received a complimentary copy of this book from Atria Books.
+I received a complimentary copy of this book from Atria.
 Opinions expressed in this review are completely my own.

 All in all, it was an enjoyable novel for me to read.
 I wouldn’t recommend it unless you particularly like the young adult genre, for it is not nearly as developed as you would expect from an adult novel.

-I received a complimentary copy of this book from Redhook Books and through NetGalley.
+I received a complimentary copy of this book from Redhook Books.
 Opinions expressed in this review are completely my own.

 Though not nearly as good as The Dovekeepers, The World That We Knew will get plenty of outstanding reviews from some who love Alice Hoffman’s gorgeous writing, but only three stars from people like me who struggle with magical realism.